 Solinas might not be a ‘big’ name but he brings a wealth of experience and something of a Mr Fix-it reputation with him.
-He also has some experience in South Africa and the PSL.
+He also has some experience and achievments history in South Africa and the PSL.
 Solinas had two relatively successful stints with Free State Stars.

 Briefly.co.za gathered that Solinas was credited with turning things around at Free State Stars during his first stint at the club between January and May of 2016.
 He led the team to the semi-finals of the Nedbank Cup.

 During his second stint at the club which lasted from October to December 2016 he again influenced the side and got the best out of his players.
 During that period the team reached the semi-finals of the Telkom Knockout Cup.